Skip to main content

 About Washington income tax

-Washington is one of a handful of states with no personal income tax.
-Wages, salaries, and most other income aren't taxed at the state level, so your take-home pay is reduced only by federal income tax and FICA (Social Security and Medicare).
+Washington is one of the 9 states with no personal income tax.
+Wages, salaries, and most other earned income aren't taxed at the state level, so your paycheck is reduced only by federal income tax and FICA.

 Washington figures use the 2026 tax year (PayrollTax API).
 Estimates for planning only, not tax advice.
 See https://trycleartally.com/disclaimer.